angelalonso/web2epub/README.md

 ## Motivation
 - Calibre itself cannot download from a URL.
+- Calibre builds a huge epub from an html unless you tune and tweak for some time.
+In my example it was a difference of 6 to 260.
+- We'll still use Calibre's auto check and correct.
 - Other solutions like "Save as ebook" addon for firefox does not work from the command line.

 # ATTENTION!